JacquesIversen/pp5-react/Testing.md

 - **Test Steps:**

-  1. (Owner) Should display Comments & issues made by owner == fail
+  1. (Owner) Should display Comments & issues made by owner == pass
-  2. (Owner) Should display profile information provided by owner == fail
+  2. (Owner) Should display profile information provided by owner == pass
-  3. (Owner) Should display profile Avatar == fail
+  3. (Owner) Should display profile Avatar == pass
-  4. (Owner) Edit Links only visible to owner == fail
-  5. (Owner) Links are working to Comments, Issues and edit profile == fail
+  4. (Owner) Links are working to Comments, Issues and edit profile == fail
-  6. (User/NotLoggedIn) Should display Comments & issues made by profileowner == fail
+  5. (User/NotLoggedIn) Should display Comments & issues made by profileowner == fail
-  7. (User/NotLoggedIn) Should display profile information provided by profileowner == fail
+  6. (User/NotLoggedIn) Should display profile information provided by profileowner == fail
-  8. (User/NotLoggedIn) Should display profileowner Avatar == fail
+  7. (User/NotLoggedIn) Should display profileowner Avatar == fail
-  9. (User/NotLoggedIn) direct links for Issues and comments made by profileowner == fail
+  8. (User/NotLoggedIn) direct links for Issues and comments made by profileowner == fail
-  10. Navbar is rendered correctly == pass
+  9. Navbar is rendered correctly == pass
-  11. Page is responsive == pass
+  10. Page is responsive == pass

 - **Expected Results:**
   - Likes and Dislikes should be posted & deleted from API